 Due to the increase in consumer demand for higher welfare products, food industry leaders have already started stepping up for chickens in a major way – and hundreds of millions of birds will live better lives in the future as a result.

-Who has signed up to the Better Chicken Commitment in Europe?
+Who has signed up to the European Chicken Commitment ?

 Elior Group has committed to using only higher welfare chicken GLOBALLY by 2026.

-By 2026, all Nestlé food products that use chicken as an ingredient in Europe will move to the higher welfare standards as set out in the Better Chicken Commitment.
+By 2026, all Nestlé food products that use chicken as an ingredient in Europe will move to the higher welfare standards as set out in the European Chicken Commitment.